potamides/unsupervised-metrics/experiments/README.md

 # Experiments
-This directory contains experiments which were conducted during the master-thesis *Self-Learning for Unsupervised Evaluation Metrics*.
+This directory contains experiments which were conducted during the master-thesis *Self-Learning for Unsupervised Evaluation Metrics* and published in the paper *UScore: An Effective Approach to Fully Unsupervised Evaluation Metrics for Machine Translation*.
 By default the experiments train the used models from scratch, since it is difficult to distribute all created model files due to storage limitations.
 If you need the original model files due to reproducability reasons, please contact the maintainers of this repository.
 Created files are cached in `${METRICS_HOME:-${XDG_CACHE_HOME:-~/.cache}/metrics}`, so training and pre-processing only happens once.
 Please be careful when interrupting a running process, as created files are not yet checked for their integrity.